hannahohardy/DescriptionLengthCorrelationAnalysis/README.md

 # Description Length Correlation Analysis
 Used at an internship to clean, analyze, and visualize metrics.
-Correlation between description length and leads submitted were analayze with Pearson's.
+Correlation between description length and leads submitted were analyzed with Pearson's.
 SQL Query is used to gather the needed variables and backfill the missing data.

 # 1. Introduction
 This documentation outlines the process of analyzing the correlation between Description Length in listings and Email Lead Volume for the purpose of optimizing the Listing Score thresholds.